Diversity, Equity, and Inclusion

 We acknowledge that there are many historically marginalized groups we need to consider and we specifically focus on race as a starting point.

-What’s Our DEI Journey?
+What’s Our JEDI Journey?

-DEI begins with ourselves
+JEDI begins with ourselves

-We’re immersed in our own DEI journey—to be a useful ally to the people we serve, we must be diverse, equitable, and inclusive ourselves.
+We’re immersed in our own JEDI journey—to be a useful ally to the people we serve, we must be just, equitable, diverse, and inclusive ourselves.
 Otherwise, we’re likely to reinforce the very cycles of poverty and injustice we seek to change.
-We’ve made many changes since we began our DEI journey in 2017, and we continue to learn from experts and others who’ve engaged in DEI work.
-NWAF board and staff meeting
+We’ve made many changes since we began our DEI journey in 2017, including adding justice in 2023, and we continue to learn from experts and others who’ve engaged in JEDI work.

-We’re weaving DEI into the fabric of our organization.
+We’re weaving JEDI into the fabric of our organization.
 The effort touches everything that we do, from our culture to how we show up in the community to how we use our resources.
 We listen to and learn from the people in our region to understand their different identities, challenges, and needs.
 We strive to lift up all voices to be sure they’re included in decisions that impact our region, with results that produce prosperity for all.
 We’re applying what we learn through the people and organizations we support with grants, our communications and advocacy, and more.

 Personal outreach to learn and share with others